Oltda/declinate-it/README.md

 Czech has 7 declensions (nominative, genitive, dative, accusative, vocative, locative, instrumental) Users can add nouns and adjectives in their profile and the app will generate exercises with those words.

+Technology used:</br>
-Technology used: SQLite database and Python – Flask on the backend, vanilla JS, HTML, CSS frontend
+    - Backend: PostgreSQL database and Python – Flask</br>
+    - Frontend: vanilla JS, HTML, CSS frontend

 # Creating Folders